datastax/starlight-for-rabbitmq/README.md

 3. Start the Pulsar broker

-### Running Pulsar RabbitMQ as a proxy extension
+### Running Starlight for RabbitMQ as a Pulsar Proxy extension

-The Pulsar RabbitMQ gateway can be embedded into the Pulsar proxy by loading it as a proxy extension.
+Starlight for RabbitMQ can be embedded into the Pulsar Proxy by loading it as a proxy extension.

-1. Set the configuration of the Pulsar RabbitMQ gateway protocol handler in the broker configuration file (generally `broker.conf` or `standalone.conf`).
+1. Set the configuration of the Starlight for RabbitMQ protocol handler in the broker configuration file (generally `broker.conf` or `standalone.conf`).
    Example where the NAR file was copied into the `./protocols` directory:
     ```properties
    proxyExtensions=rabbitmq